uoa-compsci399-s2-2022/399capstone-p-np/README.md

 py -m pip install python-dotenv
 Close the command prompt

-Now open the requirements.txt document and right click and select install all
+Now open the requirements.txt document and right click and select install all.
+(Or use pip

 All the files and dependancies have been installed